tam17aki/music-esprit-python/README.md

     - `compare_standard_esprit.py`: The demonstration script that runs a comparative analysis of Standard ESPRIT (LS/TLS) and Unitary ESPRIT (LS/TLS) algorithm.
     - `compare_fast_esprit.py`: The demonstration script that runs a comparative analysis of Nyström-based ESPRIT (LS/TLS) and FFT-ESPRIT (LS/TLS) algorithm.
     - `compare_minnorm_variants.py`: The demonstration script that runs a comparative analysis of Spectral and Root Min-Norm algorithm, including their Forward-Backward enhanced versions.
+    - `all_in_one_demo.py`: A comprehensive benchmark script that runs an exhaustive comparison of **all** implemented analyzers and their variants.
+Ideal for thorough performance evaluation and regression testing.

 This layered design allows for maximum code reuse and easy extension.